How To Prevent Rust From

 Volatile Corrosion Inhibitors

 One type of technology that inhibits rust from forming on metals is VCI.
 VCI stands for volatile corrosion inhibitor, vapor corrosion inhibitor, or Vapor Phase Corrosion Inhibitor.
-VCI is a technology that simplifies the corrosion process and is ideal for keeping things like packages, equipment and metal cavities rust-free.
+VCI is a technology that simplifies the corrosion process and is ideal for keeping things like packages, equipment, and metal cavities rust-free.
 VCIs work by releasing molecules from corrosion inhibiting compounds into the air.

 This effectively minimizes the potential for corrosion.
 VCIs can also neutralize the corrosive effect of oxygen and water.
 This works by mixing VCI powder with water.
 Water acts as a method of delivery for the powder to travel to where it is needed.

 VCIs Applied Against Equipment VS. Incorporated In Material

 VCIs can be applied against equipment or incorporated into a material.
 VCI technology evolved from VCI paper, where VCIs were used to wrap parts for transportation and storage, to the development of VCI film.
 VCI film incorporates corrosion inhibitors into plastic films.
 The advantage of VCI incorporation was that parts could be stored with the film without Rust Preventative (RP) oil.
 The oil would typically have to be removed before a part was used.
 Large equipment has been wrapped in VCI shrink film for long-term outdoor storage.
 Steel structures are in a constant cycle of maintenance and are susceptible to various elements.

 VCI coating offers superior protection by using epoxy primer and VCI technology.
-VCI coating, when added to military grade epoxy, allows the application to continue functioning in less than ideal conditions.
+VCI coating, when added to military-grade epoxy, allows the application to continue functioning in less than ideal conditions.
 VCIs applied against a material allow for flexible surface preparation schedules and continuous corrosion protection.

 This is a cost-effective solution for rust prevention and steel structure maintenance.
-Steel is expensive and thus it is critical to maintain it to ensure a long life.
+Steel is expensive and thus it is critical to maintaining it to ensure a long life.
 Steel is an essential material that is used almost everywhere from cars to cutlery.
 Thus, to maintain steel and prevent it from rusting, it is important to take precautionary measures to ensure maximum protection of equipment and machinery.

-Griff-Shrink® is a patented multi-ply heat-shrinkable laminate that is heat shrinkable and combines the performance of polyethylene and specialty heat-shrinkable films supported with a reinforcement grid to create a highly tear resistant and durable product.
-Griff-Shrink® 3-ply VCI consists of layers of UV stabilized polyethylene, cord reinforcement and high-strength shrinkable film.
+Griff-Shrink® is a patented multi-ply heat-shrinkable laminate that is heat shrinkable and combines the performance of polyethylene and specialty heat-shrinkable films supported with a reinforcement grid to create a highly tear-resistant and durable product.
+Griff-Shrink® 3-ply VCI consists of layers of UV stabilized polyethylene, cord reinforcement, and high-strength shrinkable film.
 Our 5-ply VCI product combines alternating layers of reinforcing between three layers of specialty shrink films and polyethylene for a heavy-duty cover.